HussainAther/philosophy/neuro/comptheory.md

 that localist theories are neither definitive nor representative of the connectionist program.

 Classicists want to find mental properties similar to language.
 Fodor's Language of Thought Hypothesis (LOTH) uses mental symbols to make up the neural basis ofa thought like a language.
-In the LOTH, the potential infity of complex representational mental states comes from primitive representational states that form using recursive formation rules.
+In the LOTH, the potential infinity of complex representational mental states comes from primitive representational states that form using recursive formation rules.
-We use a combinatorial structure to account for productivity and systematcity of the system of mental representations.
+We use a combinatorial structure to account for productivity and systematicity of the system of mental representations.
 We explain the properties of thought using the content of representational units and their combinability into contentful complexes.
-The semantics of langauge and thought is compositional.
+The semantics of language and thought is compositional.

 Connectionists want to consider the architecture of the brain, networks of interconnected neurons.
-This architecture can't carry out classical serial computations, but, instead, parallel computationsl lack semantic compositionality nor are semantically evaluable the way classicists argue.
+This architecture can't carry out classical serial computations, but, instead, parallel computations lack semantic compositionality nor are semantically evaluable the way classicists argue.
 Representation is distributed, not local (unless it's computationally basic).
 Connectionists argue information processes in these networks resembles human cognitive functioning.
 Connectionist networks trained by exposure to objects learn and distinguish.
 Some argue connectionism means there aren't propositional attitudes.